Are we there yet?

 Hilary Porado

-One always felt a little silly about thinking that until 2022 when I read that Misterogers was, in fact, a show in Toronto from 1961-64 on CBC-TV and that the assistant puppeteer became Mr. Dressup, Canada’s beloved children’s show star.
+In 2022 one read that Misterogers was, in fact, a show in Toronto from 1961-64 on CBC-TV and that the assistant puppeteer became Mr. Dressup, Canada’s beloved children’s show star.
 What’s more, the CBC producer Fred Rainsberry had a big influence on Fred Roger’s career, convincing him to come out from behind the puppet theatre and interact with children on the show.
 Mr. Rogers already had had a show in Pennsylvania, but he put the trolley in for the Toronto market.
 It reminded him of his own childhood when Pittsburgh still had trolleys.

-Swan and Trolley; Swan, Trolley and Photographers; Morning on the Queensway; 506 Trolley; and Trolley in the Snow are some of the works that collectors may be willing to show in an exhibition.
-Wonderama at the Shore and Santa Wonderama are also available.
+Swan and Trolley; Swan, Trolley and Photographers; Morning on the Queensway; 506 Trolley; and Trolley in the Snow are some notable works.

 © 2026 All rights reserved.